openweathermap/deker/docs/deker/data_access.rst

 in several non-intersecting ``VSubsets``.
 In case if any updating ``VSubset`` intersects with another one, the update operation will be rejected for the ``VSubset``, which met the write lock.

+Please note that operation of custom attributes updating also locks Array or VArray files for writing.